lucianofedericopereira/meat/docs/index.md

 # MEAT Docs Index

 Welcome to the documentation hub for **MEAT — Mitt Enhanced Application Toolkit**.
-This site contains internal design notes, usage guides, integration examples, and authoring tips for plugins and Vue workflows.
+This site contains internal design notes, usage guides, integration examples, and authoring tips for plugins and cross-framework workflows.

 ---